 - Customizable reports.

-Users praise Salesforce for the large choice of tools they offer that help you connect with your customers’ needs.
+Users praise the platform for the large choice of tools they offer that help you connect with your customers’ needs.
 However, Salesforce customer support is limited, with users noting that live support is not easily accessible.

 Furthermore, Salesforce is one of the pricier CRM options for workflow automation on our list.
 They also only have the option to bill annually, which must be considered when planning your CRM budget.